How do MTQs deal with narrative answers?

 What do you next?

-The ACCA website contains specimen papers and extra MTQ practice questions for the CBE for Paper F2/FMA, as well as showcases explaining all of the functionality of the CBE exams.
-There is also a specimen of the new format paper-based exam.
+The ACCA website contains specimen exams and extra MTQ practice questions for the CBE for FMA/MA, as well as showcases explaining all of the functionality of the CBE exams.
 It is strongly recommended that you should work through these questions as part of your preparation the real exams.
 Go to 'Related links' to access the specimen exams.